 - You can try out a new Christmas movie each year or a new book.

 - Try out a recipe just for yourself for lunch or during the day

 - Each Friday (or whatever day you pick) of the Christmas season, cuddle up on the couch or in bed and watch your favorite Christmas shows.

 - Do a craft that is just for YOUR home.

-- Make the house smell nice even if you're the only one home (boil some water with some cinnamon in it along with other similar spices -nutmeg, cloves, allspice, etc) or throw it all in the crockpot
+- Make the house smell nice even if you're the only one home (boil some water with some cinnamon in it along with other similar spices -nutmeg, cloves, allspice, etc) or light a Christmas scented candle

 My mom never did things on purpose.
 It was her joy during the holidays that brought the warmth in the house and what made me love Christmas so much and THAT is what I'm hoping to pass along to my family.

 Do you struggle at Christmas?
 What about with traditions?
 I hope I helped you somewhat.
 This is supposed to be a time of joy but, like with everything else, I'm good at complicating things...how about you? :)